-How to build a dry stone wall.
-Complete guide to Shibden Park’s exhibit representing all elements employed in the craft of dry stone walling shows the variety of skills of the master craftsperson, the styles and features of walling and the variety of indigenous stone found in Yorkshire.
+How to build dry stone walls: a complete guide to Shibden Park’s exhibit and Anne Lister’s Monument representing all elements in the craft of dry stone walling shows the variety of skills of the master craftsperson, the styles and features of walling and the variety of indigenous stone found in Yorkshire.

 The permanent Dry Stone Walls in Yorkshire outdoor exhibition was designed by David Griffiths and built by members of the West Yorkshire and Otley and Yorkshire Dales branches of the Dry Stone Walling Association of Great Britain, along with many others who wanted to ‘have a go’ at building dry stone walls in Yorkshire.